Wells Fargo

+The company has been the subject of several investigations by regulators.
+In February 2018, Wells Fargo account fraud scandal erupted when the Federal Reserve barred the bank from growing its nearly $2 trillion asset base any further, until the company resolved its internal issues to its satisfaction.
+In September 2021, Wells Fargo incurred further fines from the U.S. DOJ, charging fraudulent behavior by the bank against foreign-exchange currency trading customers.
+Bloomberg Businessweek reported in March 2022 that Wells Fargo was the only major lender in 2020 to reject more home refinancing applications from Black applicants than it approved.

 Wells Fargo has international offices in London, Dublin, Paris, Milan, Dubai, Singapore, Tokyo, Shanghai, Beijing, and Toronto, among others.
 Back-offices are in India and the Philippines with more than 20,000 staff.
-Notably, Wells Fargo is the first major national U.S. bank to undergo a successful unionization drive.
-As of 2024, 20 branch locations have joined Wells Fargo Workers United-CWA, a division of Communications Workers of America, in less than a year.

 Wells Fargo operates under Charter No. 1, the first national bank charter issued in the United States.
 This charter was issued to First National Bank of Philadelphia on June 20, 1863, by the Office of the Comptroller of the Currency.
 Wells Fargo, in its present form, is a result of a merger between the original Wells Fargo & Company and Minneapolis-based Norwest Corporation in 1998.
 The merged company took the better-known Wells Fargo name and moved to Wells Fargo's hub in San Francisco.
 At the same time, Norwest's banking subsidiary merged with Wells Fargo's Sioux Falls-based banking subsidiary.
 Wells Fargo became a coast-to-coast bank with the 2008 acquisition of Charlotte-based Wachovia.